Guillermo-C-A/spanish-aemet-data-map-generator/README.md

+# **READ aemet_api.txt**

 # spanish-aemet-data-map-generator

-Code that generates a map of couplings of the values obtained by the meteorological stations in the different Spanish provinces of AEMET (http://www.aemet.es/es/portada)
+Code that generates a heatmap of the values obtained by the meteorological stations in the different Spanish provinces of AEMET (http://www.aemet.es/es/portada)

 The variables supported by this code are: